aegisbridge/aegisbridge-poc/README.md

 This confirms:

 - The source nonce increases with each `lock`.
 - The target chain tracks processed lock nonces (to prevent replay on mint).
-- The source chain can track processed burn nonces (to prevent replay on unlock).
+- The source chain tracks processed burn nonces (to prevent replay on unlock).
 - Funds move correctly between user ↔ bridge contracts.

-> ⚠️ On Windows, you may see:
+> ⚠️ On Windows you may see:
-> `Assertion failed: !(handle->flags & UV_HANDLE_CLOSING), file src\win\async.c, line 76`
+> `Assertion failed: !(handle->flags & UV_HANDLE_CLOSING), file src\winsync.c, line 76`
-> This is a Node.js/Hardhat quirk on Windows.
+> This is a known Node.js/Hardhat quirk on Windows.
 As long as the tx logs are correct, it is safe to ignore for this PoC.

 ---